About the Staff

 Michelle Fishman obtained her Bachelor’s degree in Sociology and Social Anthropology from Dalhousie University and her Masters of Arts in History, specializing in Holocaust and Genocide Studies from the University of Amsterdam.
 Currently, she is the Education Associate at the Sarah and Chaim Neuberger Holocaust Education Centre in Toronto where she works with Holocaust survivors on a daily basis and assists with programming that educates subsequent generations on Holocaust history, its lessons and legacy.

 Iris Glesinger is the Neuberger Centre’s administrative professional and also coordinates the Bar & Bat Mitzvah of Remembrance Program.
 Iris is a third generation descendant of Holocaust survivors, and this experience has profoundly influenced her life.
 She holds a Bachelors degree from Tel Aviv University in Political Science and History focusing on Holocaust studies, and a Masters degree from NYU.
+On leave

 Emma Hoffman is the Programs and Education Assistant at the Neuberger Holocaust Education Centre, UJA Federation of Greater Toronto.
 Emma graduated from the Concurrent Education program at Queen’s University, and is an Ontario Certified Teacher, with qualifications in teaching History and English Literature for secondary-school and middle-school students.
 She completed her Masters of Museum Studies at the University of Toronto, during which she worked on a strategic plan with the Sarah and Chaim Neuberger Holocaust Education Centre for her final project.

 Rachel Libman is Head of Programs and Outreach at the Neuberger Holocaust Education Centre, UJA Federation of Greater Toronto.
 Her role includes curatorial and museum work; managing the website, communications and media; and planning public programs, including the annual Holocaust Education Week.
 Keenly interested in museums, memorials and culture, Rachel has focused on programming for young professionals both in her career and as a volunteer.
 Rachel has a Masters in History and a Masters in Museum Studies from the University of Toronto and is on the Board of Governors at Shaarei Shomayim Congregation.
+On leave

 Carson Phillips, PhD, is the Managing Director of the Neuberger and the recipient of scholarly awards including the 2013 BMW Canada Award from the Canadian Centre for German and European Studies, York University.
 He completed his PhD in Humanities utilizing archival resources, memoirs and testimony exploring post-Holocaust conceptualizations of masculinity.
 Dr. Phillips is an editorial board member of PRISM— An Interdisciplinary Journal for Holocaust Educators, and an expert on Holocaust education and pedagogy.
 From 2009-2014, he was a delegate to the International Holocaust Remembrance Alliance.
 He recently concluded a research fellowship with the VWI.